adriancervero/fake-news-detector/README.md

 \
 I have tried all posible combinations of these setups to find the best accuracy on the training test using GridSearchCV from Scikit-Learn python module.

+## Results
+                        LogReg  SVM   RF    Boosting
+    CV Score(Accuracy): 0.82    0.77  0.79  080

+    Test Score (Using LogReg): 0.78

 ## Deployment

-I used Flask for the web application and Keroku for deploying it.
+I used Flask for the web application and Heroku for deploying it.

 Available on:
 https://fake-news-detector-by-acervero.herokuapp.com/